Echocardiographic evaluation of prosthetic heart valves

 - Lahey Clinic

 Echocardiography is the key noninvasive modality for evaluation of prosthetic valve structure and function .
 Transthoracic echocardiography (TTE) is the mainstay for monitoring prosthetic valves and can generally identify normal function as well as evidence of valve dysfunction (stenosis).
-Transesophageal echocardiography (TEE) is helpful particularly for assessment of valve structure and prosthetic valve regurgitation, especially involving mechanical mitral and tricuspid prostheses and issues endocarditis of all valves (figure 1).
+Transesophageal echocardiography (TEE) is helpful particularly for assessment of valve structure and prosthetic valve regurgitation, especially involving mechanical mitral and tricuspid prostheses as well as assessment of endocarditis for all valves (figure 1).

 This topic will review echocardiography of prosthetic heart valves.
 Management of patients with prosthetic heart valves and prosthetic valve complications are discussed separately.
 (See "Complications of prosthetic heart valves" and "Epidemiology, clinical manifestations, and diagnosis of prosthetic valve endocarditis" and "Antithrombotic therapy for prosthetic heart valves: Indications" and "Overview of the management of patients with prosthetic heart valves".)

 Baseline transthoracic echocardiogram — We agree with the American Heart Association/American College of Cardiology (AHA/ACC) guideline recommendation to perform a transthoracic echocardiogram (TTE) six weeks to three months after valve implantation to evaluate valve hemodynamics and to establish a baseline for future comparison .
 The TTE should include Doppler measurements of transvalvular velocities as well as assessment of valvular and paravalvular regurgitation.
 Adequate Doppler velocity recordings can generally be obtained despite acoustic shadowing from valve prostheses.